-The DAWN HomeCare dementia course is designed for you and your family—to give you and everyone on your care team an understanding of how to provide strength-based Alzheimer’s/dementia care at home.
-When everyone uses the same techniques, and gains an understanding of the skills kept despite dementia, wellbeing is enhanced for your loved one and for everyone else as well.
+The DAWN HomeCare online dementia course is designed for you and your family—to give you and everyone interacting with your loved one an understanding of how to provide strength-based Alzheimer’s/dementia care at home.
+When everyone uses the same techniques, and gains an understanding of the skills kept despite dementia, well-being is enhanced for your loved one and for everyone else as well.

 Emotional needs caused by Alzheimer’s disease/dementia